-World and US History: KEWH 205 (3 credits/4 hours; co-req/pre-req: ENG 151; Writing Intensive)
+World and US History, Culture & Politics: KEWH 205

+3 hrs.; 3 crs.; co-req/pre-req: ENG 151; Writing Intensive

 This course will examine diverse themes and topics in World and United States history that will analyze connections between past and present societies within a global context.
 As an interdisciplinary course the focus will include power and governance, social structure, ethnic diversity and gender, and major political and economic ideologies.
 Students will develop competency in reading, written communication, critical thinking and technology with the goal of understanding commonality and interdependence of peoples of the nation and the world.
 This is a special topics course and a variety of specific course titles will be offered.